AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

 ## Proposed model architecture

-The following shows the model architecture of the proposed model.
+The following shows the architecture of the proposed model.

 ![model](./Proposed_Model.jpg)